PekoniIMutteri/logical-gates/README.md

 # IDEA

+(starting over, as i had terrible management of my project)

 The idea is to simulate circuits using logical gates like "and", "or", ...
+Once done, i will do a CLI circuit editor.

 The library will be used by first creating a "CircuitMaker", wich would then be used to make a reusable template, or a usable circuit.